MatthewOCallaghan/cakes-by-katie/README.md

 # TODO

+- Improve "About" section
-- More content (e.g. FAQs, page for each product and occasion)
+- More content (e.g. page for each product and occasion)
 - Contact form
 - More CTA buttons
 - SEO (compare with competitors)